ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Each client uses the TIPS view to retrieve updates.
 Specifically, a TIPS view (tv1) is created for the map service #1, and is shared by multiple clients.
-For the filtering service #2, two different TIPS view (tv2 and tv3) are created upon different client requests with different filter sets.
+For the filtering service #2, two different TIPS views (tv2 and tv3) are created upon different client requests with different filter sets.

 A heartbeat mechanism is used to detect the liveness of clients using TIPS.
 It